ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Last year, K.M.P.
 (Kotlin Mobile Multiplatform) was announced as a first-class support for Android developers.
 Did Apple anticipate this…</blockquote>

 <h3>4.
-About designing a HAL and using it on a Service - <a href="https://medium.com/profusion-engineering/about-designing-a-hal-and-using-it-on-a-service-e73861a62ebd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Native Bridging in Flutter: A Deep Dive - <a href="https://medium.com/@afridi.khondakar/mastering-native-bridging-in-flutter-a-deep-dive-e07a11dc3099" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProFUSION Engineering`**
+✍️ **posted by `Khondakar Afridi`**

-<blockquote>This article will approach the core concepts of Hardware Abstraction Layer (HAL), the structure of a simple HAL, and how to use it on a…</blockquote>
+<blockquote>Flutter is powerful, but there are times when we need to interact with native platform features that are not available in Dart.
+This is…</blockquote>

 <h3>5.
 Why Do People Hate The Corporate World? - <a href="https://medium.com/from9to5/why-do-people-hate-the-corporate-world-a797f7f1f0a9" target="_blank" rel="noopener noreferrer">link</a></h3>